wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     )
     ```

-    Redact at the call site — never interpolate raw secrets or PII into the message string.
+    Redact at the call site; never interpolate raw secrets or PII into the message string.
 Reviewers reject logger calls that violate this.

 ### Recommended high-signal events to monitor

 Beyond the OWASP Logging Cheat Sheet baseline, the following are recommended high-signal events to wire into whatever monitors the deployment.
-This is general detection guidance — pick the ones your product can actually produce — not an enumerated set of WSO2 product features.
+This is general detection guidance (pick the ones your product can actually produce), not an enumerated set of WSO2 product features.

-* **Cross-tenant deny attempts** — a strong signal of probing or a broken-isolation bug.
+* **Cross-tenant deny attempts**: a strong signal of probing or a broken-isolation bug.
-* **Refresh-token reuse, where the deployment detects it** — a strong signal of a stolen token being replayed.
+* **Refresh-token reuse, where the deployment detects it**: a strong signal of a stolen token being replayed.
 * **Read of a privileged key.**
-* **Change to a security-relevant setting** — CORS allow-list, lockout thresholds, JWT issuers, federated IdPs, MFA enforcement.
+* **Change to a security-relevant setting**: CORS allow-list, lockout thresholds, JWT issuers, federated IdPs, MFA enforcement.
-* **N authentication failures from one source or one principal within a window** — the lockout-rate / credential-stuffing signal.
+* **N authentication failures from one source or one principal within a window**: the lockout-rate / credential-stuffing signal.

 An event nobody watches is not monitoring.
-Wire these into the incident-response pipeline rather than letting them sit in a file — the WSO2 guideline calls out lack of integration with incident response as an anti-pattern.
+Wire these into the incident-response pipeline rather than letting them sit in a file; the WSO2 guideline calls out lack of integration with incident response as an anti-pattern.

 ### Companion configuration